Service

 What does off-market mean?

-An off-market sale is one where the property never hits the MLS or a broker's marketing list.
+An off-market sale is one where the property never hits the MLS or a public marketing list.
 There's no listing photo shoot, no open inspections for a parade of buyers, no rent roll circulating in a marketing PDF that gets forwarded to your competitors.
 The transaction goes directly between you and the buyer.

 Why off-market

-Why do owners choose off-market over a broker listing?
+Why do some owners choose off-market?

 Privacy.